 School Wreningham VC Primary School

 Date

 Child's Name

 Class

 Condition/Illness

 Expiry Date

 How long will your child

 need this for?

 Directions

 How much to give/dosage

 Time

 When to be given

 Any other instructions

 MEDICINES MUST BE IN THE ORIGINAL CONTAINER AS DISPENED BY THE PHARMACY

-Daytime Phone Number of parent
+Daytime Phone Number of

+parent

-I the best of my knowledge, accurate at the time of writing and I
+The above information is, to the best of my knowledge, accurate at the time of writing and I

-• administering medicine in accordance with the school policy.
+give consent to school staff a administering medicine in accordance with the school policy.
 I will

 inform school immediately if there is any change in dosage or frequency of the medication or if

 the medicine is stopped.

-Where medication has been prescribed for the first time, parents are
+Where medication has Where medication has been prescribed for the first time, parents are

 responsible for administrating the first dosage.

 Parent's Signature:

 Print Name: